 The people who greeted me at the finish line made the day complete in many meaningful ways.
-It is a day I will cherish for something much more important to me than winning the race.
+It is a day I will always cherish for something much more important to me than winning the race.

 Meaningful Motivation Matters